Can You Get SSDI for Social Anxiety Disorder?

 Can You Get SSDI for Social Anxiety Disorder??

-What should I know about ssa listing for social anxiety disorder?
+What should I include in a function report for social anxiety disorder?